Skip to Content

 It’s completely safe and medically tested for the skin.
 It also gives a light compression due to the stretchy material.

 The sleeve is made of lightweight fabric, reusable and washable.
-Hence, it can be worn underneath regular hiking socks.
+Hence, it can be worn underneath regular hiking socks to avoid hiking boots rubbing heel.

 I highly recommend ZenToes Ankle Bone Protection Socks Malleolar Sleeves with Gel Pads for Boots, Skates, Splints, and Braces.